atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 ## 6. Add Browser Storage Module

-In this example I'll use `ngx-webstorage` module you can use the installation guide [https://www.npmjs.com/package/ngx-webstorage](https://www.npmjs.com/package/ngx-webstorage)
+In this example, I'll use `ngx-webstorage` module you can use the installation guide [https://www.npmjs.com/package/ngx-webstorage](https://www.npmjs.com/package/ngx-webstorage)

 ```shell